re4ldev/arch-laptop/README.md

 @usr_local | /usr/local | used to manually install software, it is excluded to avoid uninstalling this softare on rollbacks
 @var | /var | this directory contains many variable files, including logs, temporary caches, third party products in /var/opt, and is the default location for many virtual machine images and databases.
 Therefore this subvolume is created to exclude all of this variable data from snapshots and is created with Copy-On-Write disabled.
 @swap | /swap | contains a swapfile which should be excluded from snapshots
+@snapshots | /.snapshots | snapshots subvolume, do not snapshot the snapshots :)

 (TODO: review the subvolumes layout)\
 (TODO: for system integrity create subvolumes instead of directories for:\